 Once complete, the increased capacity in the new infrastructure will help reduce the risk of sewer flooding in the area and make a real difference to the households who have been affected in the past.

-Temporary traffic management plans are in the process of being agreed in liaison with Glasgow City Council and East Renfrewshire.
+Temporary traffic management plans have been agreed in liaison with East Renfrewshire and Glasgow City councils.